pranavchaitanya36/module-2/README.md

 ## steps to run the code

-1. After cloning the github, you will want to do the following to get the code running on your computer.
+1 .After cloning the github, you will want to do the following to get the code running on your computer.

-2. Inside the project directory, in the terminal type: npm i
+2 .Inside the project directory, in the terminal type: npm i

-3. Open two additional terminals in your VS code
+3 .Open two additional terminals in your VS code

-3 .In the second terminal type: npx hardhat node
+4 .In the second terminal type: npx hardhat node

-4 .In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js
+5 .In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js

-5 .Back in the first terminal, type npm run dev to launch the front-end.
+6 .Back in the first terminal, type npm run dev to launch the front-end.

-6 .After this, the project will be running on your localhost.
+7 .After this, the project will be running on your localhost.
 Typically at `http://localhost:3000/`

 ## Contributors